sktime/skpro/docs/vendors.rst

 Integrate other models
 ----------------------

 skpro's base classes provide scaffold to quickly integrate arbitrary models of the Bayesian or frequentist type.
-Please read the :doc:`advanced usage guide <advanced>` to learn more.
+Please read the documentation on :doc:`extension and model integration <extending>` to learn more.